Crime statistics: Limitations

+International trends

 Research using a series of victim surveys in 18 countries of the European Union, funded by the European Commission, has reported (2005) that the level of crime in Europe has fallen back to the levels of 1990, and notes that levels of common crime have shown declining trends in the U.S., Canada, Australia and other industrialized countries as well.
 The European researchers say a general consensus identifies demographic change as the leading cause for this international trend.
 Although homicide and robbery rates rose in the U.S. in the 1980s, by the end of the century they had declined by 40%.

 However, the European research suggests that "increased use of crime prevention measures may indeed be the common factor behind the near universal decrease in overall levels of crime in the Western world", since decreases have been most pronounced in property crime and less so, if at all, in contact crimes.

-Counting rules

-Relatively few standards exist and none that permit international comparability beyond a very limited range of offences.
-However, many jurisdictions accept the following: